ncatlab/nlab-content/pages/2/7/6/4/24672/content.md

 Historically, there have been [[foundations]] which do not take the notion of [[set]] to be the fundamental notion.
 These include [[preset]] theories over [[first order logic]] such as [[SEAR#eqfree|certain presentations of SEAR]], as well as [[type theories]] like [[MLTT]] and [[cubical type theory]].
 In such theories, there have been multiple proposed definitions of what a [[set]] should be.
 These include:

-* An [[h-set]] (as common in [[cubical type theory]])
+* An [[h-set]] (as common in [[cubical type theory]] and [[Martin-Löf type theory]])
 * A preset/type with an [[equivalence relation]]/[[symmetric relation|symmetric]] [[preorder]] (as common in preset theories)
 * An h-set with an [[equivalence relation]]/[[symmetric relation|symmetric]] [[preorder]]
 * A [[Bishop set]] (as common in [[Errett Bishop]]'s [[Bishop's constructive mathematics|branch of constructive mathematics]])
 * A [[setoid]] (as common in [[MLTT]] without the [[quotient set]] [[higher inductive type]])

-In [[homotopy type theory]] (and more generally in any [[intensional type theory]]), all these definitions are valid definitions of "sets", but they lead to different structures which behave differently from each other.
-This article is dedicated to distinguishing between the different notions of sets which have popped up throughout history, in the context of homotopy type theory.
+In [[homotopy type theory]] (and more generally in any [[intensional type theory]]), all these definitions are valid, but they lead to different structures which behave differently from each other.
+This article is dedicated to distinguishing between the different set-like structures which have popped up throughout history, in the context of homotopy type theory.

 ## Definitions